SPECIAL TOPIC: PERSONAL EVIL

 III.
 SATAN IN THE NEW TESTAMENT

-There is surely progressive revelation in the NT as to the development of evil, but not as elaborate as the rabbis proclaim.
+There is surely progressive revelation in the NT as to the development of evil, but not as elaborate as the rabbis claim.
 A good example of this difference is the "war in heaven."
-The fall of Satan (Devil) is a logical necessity, but the specifics are not given.
+The fall of Satan (Devil) is a logical necessity, but the specifics are not given (see Special Topic: The Fall of Satan and His Angels).
 Even what is given is veiled in apocalyptic genre (cf. Rev. 12:4,7,12-13).
 Although Satan (Devil) is defeated and exiled to earth, he still functions as a servant of YHWH (cf. Matt.
 4:1; Luke 22:31-32; 1 Cor.
 5:5; 1 Tim.
 1:20).

 We must curb our curiosity in this area.
 There is a personal force of temptation and evil, but there is still only one God and mankind is still responsible for his/her choices.
 There is a spiritual battle, both before and after salvation.
 Victory can only come and remain in and through the Triune God.
-Evil has been defeated and will be removed!
+Evil has been defeated and will be removed (cf. Rev. 20:10)!